jimweirich/flexmock/README.md

   end
 ```

+**NOTE:** _I often can't remember the proper RSpec configuration for
+flexmock without looking it up.
+If you are the same, you can put
+<code>require 'flexmock/rspec/configure'</code> in your spec helper to
+auto-configure RSpec to use flexmock._

 **NOTE:** _Older versions of RSpec used the Spec::Runner for
 configuration.
 If you are running with a very old RSpec, you may need
 the following:_